Royce da 5'9": 2004–2005: Death Is Certain and Independent's Day

 Royce signed with Game Recordings, for whom he had recorded several tracks for the soundtrack of the video game Grand Theft Auto III, released in 2001.
-The in-game radio station, Game Radio FM, prominently featured Royce's "I'm the King" and The Alchemist-produced solo track, which (along with the publicized beef) helped elevate Royce's name beyond his association with Eminem.
+The in-game radio station, Game Radio FM, prominently featured Royce's "I'm the King" and the Alchemist-produced solo track, which (along with the publicized beef) helped elevate Royce's name beyond his association with Eminem.
 In 2001, Royce was featured on pop singer Willa Ford's song "I Wanna Be Bad".
 In 2004, he released his second and most critically successful album to date, Death Is Certain, charting with another Premier-produced single, "Hip Hop".

 After the relative success of his second effort, Royce put out a third solo project, Independent's Day, in 2005.
 This was met with less acclaim than either of his previous releases.
-During this time, the rivalry between Royce and former friend Proof reached a boiling point in the streets of Detroit, on an occasion where the two rappers drew guns; they were subsequently arrested and left to work out their differences while spending the night in neighboring cells in jail.
-The time spent in jail led to the artists ending their feud and subsequently embarking on two overseas tours together.
+Following their time spent together in adjacent jail cells in 2003, during which they ended their beef, Royce and Proof embarked on two overseas tours together.
 Though Royce had planned other projects involving Nottz and his former crew, D-Elite, these were cut short after a sentencing to one year in jail for a DUI.

-2007–2008: Release from jail and The Bar Exam
+2007–2008: release from jail and The Bar Exam

 After his release in 2007, Royce with DJ Premier and Statik Selektah released the mixtape The Bar Exam.
 He also announced an album with Premier; in an interview with Elemental Magazine, Royce stated that, contrary to rumors, Premier would not be producing the entirety of his upcoming album, but will be overseeing the project as executive producer, handpicking all of the beats.
 Following The Bar Exam, Royce wrote the single for Diddy's album Press Play, "Tell Me".
 Following this, the producer expressed interest in signing the lyricist to Bad Boy.
-Nas has also stated that he would like to sign Royce to his Def Jam imprint, The Jones Experience.
-Neither of these deals, however, materialized.

 In early 2008, Royce confirmed that he had officially resolved misunderstandings between himself and Eminem.
 He released The Bar Exam 2 with DJ Green Lantern later in the year, as well as a retail version of the mixtape The Album; the projects featured production from Green Lantern, 9th Wonder, DJ Premier and July 6, among others.
 Later worked on his Premier-assisted retail release, Street Hop, the lead single of which was "Shake This", also produced by DJ Premier.
-The video to the song circulated the internet, and the project was released October 20, 2009.
+The project was released October 20, 2009.